Zlasley/code_search_SQLite/README.md

 ## Tiny store

-Python code used to search through a database on SQLite and diplay the results.
+Python code used to search through a store database on SQLite3 and diplay the results.

 ## Parctice demo

-Python code used to populate a database and save into a SQLite database format.
+Python code used to populate a database and save into a SQLite3 database format.